 As mentioned before, this is just the beginning.
-Hadoop is something we used over at OBIS and uses off-the-shelf commodity hardware to create clusters.
+Hadoop is something we are working on over at OBIS and uses off-the-shelf commodity hardware to create clusters.
 It is backed by Google and others.
-It also uses many of the map/reduce tactics.

 6 Questions

 Do you have a question(s)?